 - The Harrowing in Simon R. Green's Nightside series.

-- Moonbeasts from HP Lovecraft's Dream Quest to Unknown Kadath have no eyes.
+- Moonbeasts from H.P.
+Lovecraft's The Dream-Quest of Unknown Kadath have no eyes.
 Or even a face—just a tangle of writhing slimy tentacles where it should be.
 The god Nyarlatothep is also occasionally described as having an eyeless face (or a mask that covers his eyes)...when he doesn't have one huge tentacle instead of a face.

 - The Miraluka in the Star Wars Expanded Universe have eye sockets filled with flesh.
 They see through the Force.